 Understanding your customers and what they are looking for is the key factor in making or breaking the customer service experience.
 You can understand your customer by analyzing their tone and comprehending their problem.
 If they seem extremely angry, you can adjust your expression to be very polite and empathetic with a reply like, “I understand the inconvenience you have faced”.
 Similarly, using emoticons in a live chat support service can help you connect with customers better and let them know that you are figuring out what they need.
 Dig deeper into the problem and provide the right solution, which in turn will make sure that your customer stays loyal to your brand.

 Customers reach out to brands mostly when they have a complaint and hope their issue will be resolved as quickly as possible.
 Customer support teams are usually flooded with requests.
-They may listen and understand the problems of the customers well, but many lack the ability to keep the customers updated on the status of their requests.
+They may listen and understand the problems of the customers well, but many cannot keep the customers updated on the status of their requests.
 It might make them feel ignored or like their inquiry is not being worked upon.
 Such an experience not only causes dissatisfaction, but your brand will consequently lose customers as well.
 Don’t leave customers in the dark and waiting for your response.
 If the issue will take several hours or days to be solved, you can keep them updated by email or call notifications on the status of their request.

 Sometimes you cannot offer a customer the solution they want.
 To break the bad news to your clients, you need to do it in a manner that they can take it, understand your point, and do not switch business.
 The right way to do it is to add a buffer statement to your response.
 A buffer statement is an empathetic, neutral, and positive opening statement that softens the impact of bad news that you are going to tell your customer.
 You can write a bad news message by following the steps below;